When working in WorshipTools, you'll deal with Organizations, Accounts, and Users.

 Learn more about permission levels.

 Accounts (also referred to as Teams) typically represent a ministry or sub-ministry under the Organization.
 Most churches opt to have one WorshipTools account shared amongst all the sub-ministries of the church (i.e. one account for ABC Church), while a handful of other churches choose to set up different accounts for each sub-ministry (i.e. separate accounts under the Org for ABC Adult Ministry, ABC Youth, Outreach Ministry, etc.).
 The latter option allows each sub-ministry to manage its media files and song files separately from the other sub-ministries.
 However, in the case of multiple accounts under an organization, each account needs to be upgraded individually, and data cannot be shared or merged between separate accounts.
+Bible purchases are also specific to each account and are not shared amongst accounts under an umbrella Organization.

 Please note: terminating an account permanently deletes it from the WorshipTools database.
 There is no way to undo this action.
 Only terminate an account if you are certain that you do not need this account nor any of the data under it.